Marcel43367/telegram-website-monitor/README.md

-# telegram-website-monitor
+# telegram website monitor

 Telegram bot that checks your websites for availability.
+Sends an error message via Telegram, if website is not available.
 Best to be run in a docker container.

 ## Prerequisites